micah-withers/PDF-Similarity/README.md

 **Usage**
 1. Clone this repository onto your computer in any location
-2. Create a new directory named "Files" in a location of your choice
+2. Inside the "Files" directory, create a sub-directory named "PDF"
-3. Inside the directory, create a sub-directory named "PDF"
+3. Copy all of your PDF documents into "PDF"
-4. Copy all of your PDF documents into "PDF"
+4. Execute each cell from top to bottom

-5.
+**NOTE:** All PDFs in the "PDF" directory will be processed by default.
+The process should not be stopped, so if you do not plan to leave your machine running, I recommend setting the _limit_ variable in freqMatrices to the number of documents you want to process before running that cell. _limit_ can also be set in pdfToText, although freqMatrices is the overarching time-consuming method.